ghaddarAbs/NER-with-wikiDSCE/README.md

 This repository contains the source code for the NER system presented in the following research publication ([link](http://todo))

     Abbas Ghaddar and Philippe Langlais
-    Contextualized Word Representations from Distant Supervisionwith and for NER TODO
+    Contextualized Word Representations from Distant Supervision with and for NER TODO

 ## Requirements